-Monitoring bats acoustically can provide crucial information with regards to the effects of anthropogenic environmental change and represent a key indicator of environmental health.
-Until now, there has not been an open-source means of detecting bat calls in noisy environments…
+Monitoring bats acoustically can provide crucial information with regards to the effects of anthropogenic environmental change, representing a key indicator of environmental health.
+Until now, there has not been an open-source means of detecting bat calls in noisy environments …

 Nearly 80% of bats echolocate.
 Acoustic monitoring provides a means by which bats can be monitored in a non-intrusive way.
 The development of passive recording systems has seen this type of hardware becoming more widespread in recent years and their affordability means that vast amounts of data can be collected relatively inexpensively.
 However, its widespread use has been curtailed by the challenges of robust identification of acoustic signals and the generation of meaningful statistical population trends.

 A research project recently published in PLOS Computational Biology, looked at developing algorithms that can be used to detect bat calls amongst noisy audio recordings.
-The deep learning algorithms were trained on full-spectrum ultrasonic audio, which was collected along road-transects across Europe and labelled by citizen scientists from the Bat Detective Project.
-Using recordings from the Project meant that researchers had large amounts of data that they could use for ‘training’ purposes – up until now, tool development has been hampered by a lack of large scale audio datasets, intraspecific variability of bat echolocation signals, and the range of different recording devices being used to collect data.
+The deep-learning algorithms were trained on full-spectrum ultrasonic audio, collected along road-transects across Europe and labelled by citizen scientists from the Bat Detective Project.
+Using recordings from the Project meant that researchers had large amounts of data that they could use for ‘training’ purposes – up until now, tool development has been hampered by a lack of large-scale audio datasets, intraspecific variability of bat echolocation signals, and the range of different recording devices being used to collect data.

-Noisy sound environments are also likely to be a problem for other acoustic bat monitoring programmes.
+Noisy environments are also likely to be a problem for other acoustic bat monitoring programmes.
 For example, with the falling cost and wider availability of full-spectrum audio equipment, the range of environments being acoustically monitored is increasing, including noisy urban situations.
 Individual bats further from the microphone are less likely to be detected as their calls are fainter, and high ambient noise levels increase call masking and decrease call detectability.
-Additionally, a growth in open-source sensor equipment for bat acoustics using cheap MEMs microphones may also require algorithms able to detect bats in lower quality recordings, which may have a lower signal to noise ratio or a reduced call band-width due to frequency-dependent loss.
+Additionally, a growth in open-source sensor equipment for bat acoustics using cheap MEMs microphones may also require algorithms able to detect bats in lower-quality recordings, which may have a lower signal-to-noise ratio or a reduced call band-width due to frequency-dependent loss.

 The team is now working to develop systems that can extract more fine-grained information from audio recordings, such as the presence of specific bat species.